aalykiot/tachyon/README.md

 ```

 ### complete
-After a task is run and completes (success / fail) the runtime will emit an `complete` event for clean up purposes.
+After a task is run and finishes (success / fail) the runtime will emit a `complete` event for clean up purposes.

 ```ts
 tachyon.on("complete", (task: Task) => {